 - Partners Partenaires

-CREATE SYNERGIES BETWEEN SOCIAL AND ENVIRONMENTAL SCIENCES
+CREATING SYNERGIES BETWEEN THE SOCIAL AND ENVIRONMENTAL SCIENCES

-The idea of the Arctic Week is to create synergies between social and environmental scientists and between scientists and Arctic indigenous peoples while also engaging students and the youth in these projects.
-It is also very important to hold public events and photograph exhibitions in order to raise public awareness in France about Arctic climate change and biodiversity issues.
+The idea of the Arctic Week is to create synergies between social and environmental scientists and between scientists and Arctic indigenous peoples while also engaging students and youth in these projects.
+It is also very important to hold public events and photography exhibitions in order to raise public awareness in France about Arctic climate change and biodiversity issues.

-MAKE ARCTIC INDIGENOUS PEOPLE VOICES HEARD
+MAKING THE VOICES OF ARCTIC INDIGENOUS PEOPLE HEARD